AquariaOSE/modframework-simple/README.txt

 be present in the background at all times.
 There's a selection of plugins to get started.
 Even if you don't need them I recommend to keep them.

-You MUST make sure that EXACTLY ONE of these nodes exists on all of your maps.
+You MUST make sure that EXACTLY ONE "logic" node exists on all of your maps.
 Not zero.
 Not two.
 Definitely not three.
-ONE logic node, and one only one.
+ONE logic node, and only one.
 (The position/size is not important.
 It just needs to exist.)

 maps/template.xml has it already, in the upper left corner.
 If you use this as a template